The Ultimate Google Remarketing Guide

 With most site visitors leaving your store before converting, ecommerce marketing strategies must incorporate dynamic retargeting to be fully effective.
 By capturing those lost opportunities and shortening the conversion time, they ensure your brand remains at the forefront of consumer minds.
 Wherever they spend time online — whether that’s their favorite websites, social media platforms, or email providers — your ads will follow, reminding them of their favorite items and introducing similar ones.

-Dynamic retargeting ads boost campaign performance for e-commerce companies of all sizes.
-Not only do they achieve 2x higher click-through-rates, but they also save money with a 50% lower cost-per-acquisition compared to static ads.
+The results speak for themselves: Not only do dynamic retargeting ads achieve 2x higher click-through-rates, but they also save you money with a 50% lower cost-per-acquisition compared to static ads.

 Remember that brand awareness is an essential outcome of advertising and dynamic retargeting.
 Even if people don’t click on your ad, seeing your brand name over and over again builds familiarity and name recognition.
 When your prospect is ready to purchase, your company will be top-of-mind.

 The same rules for display ads apply to native ads: The more engaging and compelling the ad is, the more likely it’ll appeal to your audience.
 Adding statistics and new information to your ad is an excellent way of increasing its value and relevance to the viewer.

 Once you win a customer and they become excited about your brand, it’s important to consider their experience before you launch retargeting campaigns.
 Rather than bombarding them with immediate advertisements, wait a little while and let them enjoy your product so you can begin enticing them with similar or complementary products as soon as the time is right.

 If you follow the aforementioned 10 steps, your new and improved retargeting campaigns will outperform general display advertising efforts, boost brand affinity, and ensure your prospects become customers in no time flat.